arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/types-of-curriculum-goals/the-content-of-the-english-curriculum/achievement-objectives-for-learning-to-read.md

 ---
+grand_parent: 'Types of curriculum goals '
+great_grand_parent: 'Important learning and teaching events '
+great_great_grand_parent: 'Welcome to Teacher Education''s Core Knowledge and Skills.'
 has_children: false
 layout: default
 nav_order: 1
+parent: 'The content of the English curriculum '
 title: 'Achievement objectives for learning to read '
 ---
 # Achievement objectives for learning to read